Lesson pricing

 What is taught at MGD?

 One thing that really separates what is taught at MGD is a real encouragement for improvisation and self discovery.
-The main formula for most lessons are based on my book “Practical Drumming - a systematic approach to achieve freedom on the drum set.”
+The main formula for most lessons are based on Matt’s book “Practical Drumming.”
 Typically - giving a student a book or using one straight into your personal drumming journey is a terrible idea.
 This book is the only exception.
-It brings together all the ideas that I believe helped to set a solid foundation to my playing as well as new ideas that I have seen bring about those same moments of realization in my students.
 Rather than applying restrictions, we constantly want to embrace freedom and confidence at every step - striving to balance having fun and putting in the hard yards.
 More than anything, it gives permission to explore and discover on your own - with guide rails in place to help you find your way.

 Do you need to have a Drum Teacher?